dirkfabisch/mediator/_posts/2015-08-24-thorn-learning-to-process-and-paint-a-3d-print-for-maximum-sexyness.md

 In preparation for PAX Prime 2015, I decided to create my own Thorn, an Exotic Hand Cannon from bungie’s “Destiny”.
 Now, 3D Printing is what I do best.
 I can crank things out for people all day long, tweaking, modifying, etc. However, painting and decorating?
 Not so much.
 Can I do it?
 Probably.
 Have I done it before?
 Nope… guess it’s time to learn on the job!

-This was an experiment in making a full on prop end to end, and I have to say, I’m happy with the results!
+This was an experiment in making a full on prop end-to-end, and I have to say, I’m happy with the results!
 Looking back there is a **lot** I think I did wrong, and while it might not be highly visible on the surface, I know it and at least now I’m better prepared for the next time.
 Practice makes perfect and all that…

 [![2015-08-08 15.06.08](/assets/article_images/imported/2015/12/2015-08-08-15.06.08.jpg)](http://thevoxelforge.com/assets/article_images/imported/2015/08/2015-08-08-15.06.08.jpg) This was the Chamber and trigger assembly.
 It’s multi parted so that pulling the trigger will toggle the hammer.
 The chamber itself rests against a place on a pin that allows it to flip out as well, because let’s face it these are things you expect any revolver you hold in your hand to be able to do!